shi-yan/AssortedWidgets/README.md

 I wanted to give this project some updates if I have time.
 Here is my current plan:

-1. ~~Upgrade to SDL2 from SDL1.2.~~ (DONE)
-2. ~~Replace the [C++ delegate code](http://www.codeproject.com/cpp/FastDelegate.asp) with C++11 functional features.~~ (DONE)
-3. Or even implement a signal-slot system similar to that of Qt.
-4. Modernize the old OpenGL code with OpenGL ES 2.
+1. Modernize the old OpenGL code with OpenGL ES 2.
-5. Build it with EMScripten to make it web.
-6. Give it a flexible platform plugin system, so that not only SDL is supported, but it can be easily embedded into other OpenGL environments.
+2. Give it a flexible platform plugin system, so that not only SDL is supported, but it can be easily embedded into other OpenGL environments.

+Demo:

+I built it into webassembly.
+You can try it here:

+Because this code uses opengl 1.1, I used the old opengl emulation feature of emscripten.
+Some colors are not right due to bugs in that feature I believe.

 How to build: